ansys/pyprimemesh/doc/source/user_guide/concepts.rst

 Zonelets
 --------

-Zonelets are a group of interconnected elements in a mesh.
-There are three types of Zonelets.
-They are:
+Zonelets are created from importing mesh files and are groups of interconnected elements in a mesh.

+There are three types of Zonelets:

     * FaceZonelet: A group of interconnected face elements.
     * EdgeZonelet: A group of interconnected edge elements.